 A list of published research using the THIN database can be found at http://csdmruk.cegedim.com/THINBibliography.pdf or please contact Michelle Page on telephone number 0207 554 0663 or email email@example.com for a paper copy.

 Note that you have a right of access to your health records.
 If at any time you would like to know more, or have any concerns about how we use your information, you can speak to the Practice Manager.

 You have a right of access to your health records.
 If you would like to know more, please ask for a leaflet or speak to the practice manager.

 Bodies such as NHS England, BSol Clinical Commissioning Group or the Care Quality Commission may require access to patients' records for Audit purposes.

 The Freedom of Information Act 2000 obliges the practice to produce a Publication Scheme.
 A Publication Scheme is a guide to the ‘classes’ of information the practice intends to routinely make available.
 This scheme is available from reception.

-Solihull Clinical Commissioning Group (CCG) has been authorised to lead the local NHS by Commissioning (buying and monitoring) high quality healthcare services for the people of Solihull.
+BSol Clinical Commissioning Group (CCG) has been authorised to lead the local NHS by Commissioning (buying and monitoring) high quality healthcare services for the people of Birmingham & Solihull.

 1011 Stratford Road

-You can find information about the CCG on their website, www.solihullccg.nhs.uk
+You can find out more about the CCG on their website, www.birminghamandsolihullccg.nhs.uk